krisnagoda/PyBer_Analysis/README.md

  - Customers in rural areas can expect to pay, on average, 41% more than customers in urban area.
 While that can be expected when you need a driver to take you a longer distance, it can limit usage of our services in rural areas.
  - Employees in rural areas can expect to make, on average, 235% more from each customer in urban areas but these drivers can expect a much lower ride volume.

+Summary by city type:

 ![city_types_summary](https://github.com/krisnagoda/PyBer_Analysis/blob/6d3cd89cecef5b7c3513b257bb27582f3a384af5/Resources/city_types_summary_v2.png)

+Total fares for each city type:

 ![total_fares_by_city](https://github.com/krisnagoda/PyBer_Analysis/blob/e511a5b94b265687ab5f1af91c4bed9865b633d6/Resources/total_fares_by_city.png)